-I am currently employed at a local jail and one of my responsibilities is keeping drugs out of the hands of the inmates.
-You might think that being in a maximum security jail that it would be near impossible for these inmates to get their hands on drugs, but that is far from the case. in fact, these inmates openly talk about how they can get their hands on drugs easier behind bars than they can if they were out on the streets.
+I am currently employed at a local jail and one of my responsibilities is keeping drugs out of the hands of the inmates. in fact, these inmates openly talk about how they can get their hands on drugs easier behind bars than they can if they were out on the streets.

 The biggest problem that I have trying to locate the source of the latest drug problem is that inmates are usually very tight-lipped about the traffic.
 Although there are a few informants, they usually are not near the top of the chain where all the decision making is made about who and how the drugs get inside.
 Most of the time, gangs will use a mule on the outside who will risk their own freedom to get the drugs in to the inmates.